New South Wales S set: In service

-Following the successful trial of four double-deck power cars built by Tulloch in 1968, 53 Series 1 power cars were ordered from Comeng and delivered in 1972–73.
-They were paired with 1965–67 Tulloch-built trailer carriages that had previously operated in company with single deck power cars.
-The first 39 were painted tuscan to match the trailer cars while the last 14 were painted in the newly introduced Public Transport Commission blue and white livery.
+Following the successful trial of four double-deck power cars built by Tulloch in 1969, 53 Series 1 power cars were ordered from Comeng and delivered in 1972–73.

+They were paired with 1964–66 Tulloch-built trailer carriages that had previously operated in company with single deck power cars.
+The first 39 were painted tuscan to match the trailer cars while the last 14 were painted in the newly introduced Public Transport Commission blue and white livery, although this livery was applied differently on some carriages with the Riviera white stripe being painted on higher up on some carriages than others.
+In response to distance visibility complaints from trackside workers, four motor cars were painted with a chrome yellow front.

 From 1976, the blue and white livery was replaced by an Indian red livery.
 In 1979, painted Series 1 cars began to have their paint removed to match the Series 2 cars.
-Only seven were completed, and it wasn't until August 1988 that the program recommenced with the last carriage treated in 1990.
+Only seven were completed, and it was not until August 1988 that the program recommenced with the last carriage treated in 1990.

 Subsequent orders saw another 154 power cars, 67 trailer cars and 85 driving trailer cars built by Comeng.
 These were all built to the Series 2 design with Budd type polished inserts on the carriage sides, flat rather than tapered number 2 ends, throw-over rather than sliding reversible seats, upgraded interior lights and a natural stainless steel finish.
-As noted above, the driving trailers couldn't be used to their full extent due to Union bans due to the lack of cab doors (on older D cars) and the uncomfortable kicking (on most D cars).
+As noted above, the driving trailers could not be used to their full extent due to Union bans due to the lack of cab doors (on older D cars) and the uncomfortable kicking (on most D cars).